yakov10105/GameServer/README.md

 # GameServer - WebSocket Game Server

-A production-grade, distributed-ready game server built with .NET 8 using raw WebSockets.
+A game server built with .NET 8 using raw WebSockets.

 ## Architecture